peakshift/bitcoin-ux/abstractions/design-language.md

 > A **design language** or **design vocabulary** is an overarching scheme or style that guides the design of a complement of products or architectural settings.[^4]

-- Why does bitcoin need a design language?
+#### Why does bitcoin need a design language?
+The Bitcoin technology has many parts that are inaccessible, or unknown to people who design experiences ontop of it.
+The language that is currently used is quite technical, and the usefulness of the functionalities often get lost in translation.

-- Guidelines not strict rules.
+#### Guidelines not strict rules.
+The purpose of this project is to help designers build the correct mental models of the lower level components that make up each of the abstractions.

-- This collection of abstractions form a language.
+This collection of abstractions form a language, that hopefully enables easier dialog between varyingly skilled teams/departments/contributors.

 #### A Pattern Language: Towns, Buildings, Construction